PsychoticPendulum/CoreUtils/dice/README.md

-# Seperator
+# Dice
-Create a seperation in the terminal
+Simple tool to roll dice and calculate the average results